Dive in to the detail with our support guides.

 What does all this mean for my current/future contract?

-Phase 1 tenancy reforms will come into force on 1 May 2026.
 What happens to your tenancy depends on where you are in the renting process when 1 May 2026 arrives.

-1. You're already living in a property on 1 May 2026
+1. You're already living in the property on 1 May 2026

 If you have a verbal tenancy agreement (no written contract), your landlord must provide you with a written summary of the main terms by 31 May 2026.

-Special rule for student houses (HMOs)
+Special rules for student HMOs

 Joint tenancies